gramener/gramex/gramex/apps/guide/pptxhandler/README.md

 `data:` Pass data to chart.

 `usecols:` `list` type.
-If defined, only the columns mentioned in the list will pass through as data to the charts .Accepts `function: python expresions` or a list of column names.
+If defined, only the columns mentioned in the list will pass through as data to the charts .Accepts `function: python expressions` or a list of column names.

 `x:` Define `x-axis` column name from data.